jjdblast/bigdata-pipeline_wiki/Explore-Services.md

 ```

 ### Spark SQL Shell
-We've created a separate `spark-sql.sh` script for the sole purpose of pre-configuring `--jars` and `--packages`.
+We've created a separate `pipeline-spark-sql.sh` script for the sole purpose of pre-configuring `--jars` and `--packages` to include things like the following:
+* MySQL JDBC Connector jar used to access the MySQL Hive Metastore
+* Any custom file readers like [spark-csv](https://github.com/databricks/spark-csv)

+Notes:
-You can certainly use the regular `spark-sql.sh` that comes with Spark.
-The $PATH env variable includes the Spark scripts.
+* You can certainly use the regular `spark-sql.sh` that comes with Spark.
+* The $PATH env variable includes the regular Spark scripts.
 ```
-root@docker$ spark-sql.sh
+root@docker$ pipeline-spark-sql.sh
 ...
 spark-sql> show tables;
 15/11/19 13:22:44 INFO DAGScheduler: Job 0 finished: processCmd at CliDriver.java:376, took 1.626844 s